UdayLab/PAMI/docs/manuals/sparseDF2DB.md

 ## Converting a sparse dataframe into different database formats
 Currently, PAMI supports converting a dataframe into a transactional database, temporal database, ond a utility database.
-The users can avail this support by employing the methods available in **dataPreprocessign.sparseFormatDF2DB** class.
+The users can avail this support by employing the methods available in **dataPreprocessign.SparseFormatDF** class.
 We now present these three methods.

 ### Sparse dataframe into a transactional database